Andrew Hero Jr.

 Andrew Hero Jr. (December 13, 1868 – February 7, 1942) was a major general in the United States Army who was prominent for his service as Chief of Coast Artillery.

 Early life

 Andrew Hero Jr. was born in New Orleans, Louisiana on December 13, 1868.
 His father, Andrew Hero, was a soldier in the Confederate States Army, and served in the Washington Artillery.

 The younger Andrew Hero was educated in New Orleans and attended Tulane University and the School of Mines at Columbia University before becoming a student at the United States Military Academy.
-He graduated in 1891 and was commissioned as a second lieutenant of Infantry.
+He graduated eighth in a class of 65 in 1891 and was commissioned as a second lieutenant of Infantry.

 Start of career

 Hero's first assignment was with the 12th Infantry at Fort Yates, North Dakota.
 In late 1891 he transferred to the Field Artillery, and was assigned to the 4th Artillery at Fort McPherson, Georgia.
 In 1894 he attended the Artillery School at Fort Monroe, Virginia, and after graduation in 1896 he was assigned to the faculty, where he served until 1898.